 Top of the page

-It can take a long time to get a new kidney.
-You have to meet some rules first.
-For example, your overall health (other than kidney problems) has to be fairly good.
+You have to meet certain rules to be able to get a kidney.
+For example, your overall health (other than kidney problems) has to be good.

-If a relative or another living person has a kidney that is a good match, you may not have to wait long.
-If you need a kidney from a person who has died, your name will be put on a waiting list.
+Getting a new kidney can take a long time.
+If you're getting your kidney from a living donor, you may not have to wait long.
+But if it's from a person who has died, your name is put on a waiting list.

-If a relative or another living person gives you a kidney, you will be able to plan your surgery.
-But if you are on a waiting list to get a kidney from a person who has died, your surgery could happen very suddenly.
+If a relative or another living person gives you a kidney, you can plan your surgery.
+But if you're on a waiting list to get a kidney from a person who has died, your surgery could happen very suddenly.
 When a donor kidney is available, you will probably have surgery within 36 hours.

 The doctor will make a cut (incision) in your lower belly.
 The doctor will place the donated kidney in your lower belly.
-He or she will connect the blood vessels of the new kidney to your blood vessels.
+The doctor will connect the blood vessels of the new kidney to your blood vessels.
 Then the doctor will connect the ureter of the new kidney to your bladder.
 (A ureter is the tube that carries urine from the kidney to the bladder.)
 Your own kidneys will not be taken out unless they are causing problems.

 The doctor will finish the surgery by closing the cut with stitches or surgical staples.
-He or she will remove these about 1 to 3 weeks after surgery.
+These will be removed about 1 to 3 weeks after surgery.
 The cut will leave a scar that will fade with time.

 Most people go home from the hospital 5 to 10 days after surgery.
 It will probably take about 4 weeks before you can get back to your job or usual activities.

-After the transplant, you will have to take medicines every day for the rest of your life.
+After the transplant, you'll have to take medicines every day from now on.
 The medicines will help keep your body from rejecting the new kidney.
-These medicines will also make your immune system weaker.
+They will also make your immune system weaker.
 This means you will be more likely to get an infection or become sick.
 To reduce your risk of infection, wash your hands often.
-Stay away from crowds of people, and avoid contact with people who have a cold or the flu.
+Stay away from crowds of people, and avoid contact with people who have a cold or influenza.

 If your body starts to reject the kidney, your doctor may be able to stop the rejection.
 But if not, you will need to have dialysis again.
-It is possible that you can have another transplant.
+It's possible that you can have another transplant.